Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 All meeting rooms are accessible.

-The academy has a limited number of single and double rooms with varying degrees of accessibility – please be sure to specify your exact accessibility needs when registering.
+The academy has a limited number of single and double rooms with varying degrees of accessibility – All fully accessible rooms are currently booked.
+If you are interested, please contact us to discuss your specific requirements.

 A resting room is available.